 I’ve Been In Your Shoes

 It seems like just yesterday I was just starting my own voice over career.
 When I was new to voiceover, I, like you, had questions about everything from technique to gear.
 I had so much to learn, I was not sure where to begin.
-Coming from an academic background, my inclination was to research, but finding the coach that was the right fit for my vast VO goals was a goal in and of itself.
+Coming from an academic background, my inclination was to research, but finding the right voice over coach that was the right fit for my vast VO goals was a goal in and of itself.
 If you look at my resume, it reads like a “Who’s Who” of the best of VO.
 I’ve coached with Anne Ganguzza, Bill DeWees, Nancy Wolfson, J. Michael Collins, Eric Romanowski, Dave Walsh, and the list goes on.
 You might be thinking, why has this gal worked with so many coaches?
-Well, there are three reasons: At different points in your career you need different things.
+Well, there are three reasons: At different points in your career, you need different things.
 And, coaches have varying areas of expertise.
 Lastly, voice over, like many other professions, is a field for career-long learning.

 Now, as a long-established full-time professional talent and working coach myself, Diana Birdsall and I have teamed up and started a Clubhouse room called “Ask the VO Coaches”